 - Determine your values.
 And let these guide all of your decisions.

 - Take the time to consider your long term goals.
 This, too, will make your decision-making easier along the way.
 Just ask yourself, “will this help me to reach my dream life?”

 - Be intentional with your words.
 Think about the way you phrase your words, the tone you use and how another person will receive them.
 Are you being clear?
 Have you chosen your words kindly?
 Are you being intentional?
 If your words are reactive or thoughtless, pause a moment before you respond.

 Make intentional living your new habit!

-Living with intention is not something that will happen 100% over night.
-When things get busy, or you are tired you may find yourself falling back into old habits.
+Living with intention, 100% of the time, is not something that will happen straight away.
+When things get busy, or you are feeling a little tired you may find yourself falling back into old habits.
 And that’s OK!
 Get up the next day and resolve to act with intent!

-Over time it will become instinctual for you and you will become deeper and more consistent with your intent.
+Over time it will become instinctive for you and you will become deeper and more consistent with your intent.